rancher/docs/content/rancher/v2.x/en/cluster-provisioning/node-requirements/_index.md

 - You are using nodes that have multiple interfaces (multihomed).

 In these cases, you have to explicitly allow this traffic in your host firewall, or in case of public/private cloud hosted machines (i.e. AWS or OpenStack), in your security group configuration.
 Keep in mind that when using a security group as source or destination in your security group, explicitly opening ports only applies to the private interface of the nodes/instances.

+# Optional: Security Considerations

+If you want to provision a secure Kubernetes cluster that is compliant with the CIS (Center for Internet Security) Kubernetes Benchmark, we recommend to following our hardening guide to secure your nodes before installing Kubernetes.

+For more information on the hardening guide and details on which version of the guide corresponds to your Rancher and Kubernetes versions, refer to the [security section.]({{<baseurl>}}/rancher/v2.x/en/security/#rancher-hardening-guide)